Sustainable Weight Loss: 12 Key Habits

 • Mood and energy levels

 You can write down what you eat, how much you move, or how you feel each day.
-Counting every calorie may not be necessary — just having a journal, an app, or a checklist can help you monitor your habits.
+You may not need to count every calorie — just having a journal, an app, or a checklist can help you monitor your habits.

 • Take progress photos to see changes over time.